wesbos/Gatsby-Workshop/notes/05 - Sourcing Data.md

 },
 },
 ```
-At this point, Gatsby only knows about these as raw files&mdash;not as pages, not even as markdown.
+At this point, Gatsby only knows about these as raw files—not as pages, not even as markdown.

 We can see this by writing a query: